2024 House Sitting Statistics – House Sitting Data Trend + Insights Into House Sitting

 68% of House Sitters Have Started Sitting Since COVID

-We asked house sitters if they took a break during COVID and have returned to house sitting.
+We asked house sitters if they had taken a break during COVID and returned to house sitting.

-36% of respondents were already started house-sitting again after COVID
+36% of respondents had already started house-sitting again after COVID

-28.6% of respondents haven’t started house sitting again since COVID.
-32% didn’t even start house sitting until after COVID.
+28.6% of respondents have not started house-sitting again since COVID-19, and 32% didn’t even start house-sitting until after COVID-19.

 Since more people are working remotely, more people can house-sit.
 It’s a great way to make extra money while traveling without giving up your day job!